Agent Logic

 INFLUXDB_BUCKET: "al.."

-To reference these variables in scripts, use the env.* prefix.
+Reference these variables in your scripts using the env. prefix:

 vendor.influxdb(